-- The coalition determines cancer plan priorities to ensure its efforts are focused, meaningful, and evidence-based. - The coalition develops action plans for its priorities to assure work is effective and progress is tracked.
+- The coalition determines cancer plan priorities to ensure its efforts are focused, meaningful, address health disparities, and are evidence-based. - The coalition develops action plans for its priorities to assure work is effective and progress is tracked.

 Why determine cancer plan priorities?